SlimeCubed/SlugBaseRemix/Docs/articles/scene-tutorial.md

 `bool`\
 Ex. `"flatmode": true`

 If `true`, this image will display when in flat mode and will be hidden otherwise.
+(When using flatmode, be sure that the image's depth is set to -1!)
 ## "depth"
 `float`\
 Ex. `"depth": 2.5`